 Location

-We gather on-site at least three days a week (Tuesday through Thursday) and often work remotely two days per week (although certain commitments may adjust this schedule from time to time).
-Therefore, this role requires teammates to live within commuting distance of Dallas-Fort Worth.
+We gather on-site or on campus at least three days a week (Tuesday through Thursday) and often work remotely two days per week (although certain commitments may adjust this schedule from time to time given this role is part-time).
+Therefore, this role requires teammates to live within commuting distance of Dallas-Fort Worth or Denton, TX.
 We believe in the magic, connection, and collaboration that happens when people work together face-to-face, and we believe in giving people flexibility to focus, balance personal priorities, and save themselves two commutes per week.

 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.